jlecomte/ascom-oag-focuser/README.md

 _It might seem strange that I decided to "manually" control the stepper motor instead of using the standard [`Stepper` library](https://www.arduino.cc/reference/en/libraries/stepper/) or the popular [`AccelStepper` library](https://www.arduino.cc/reference/en/libraries/accelstepper/).
 There are two reasons for that:_

-1. _I need to be able to handle incoming requests while the motor is moving, e.g., `COMMAND:FOCUSER:ISMOVING`.
+1. _I need to be able to handle incoming requests while the motor is moving, e.g., `COMMAND:FOCUSER:ISMOVING` or `COMMAND:FOCUSER:HALT`.
 This is not possible with any of the aforementioned libraries._
 2. _To save power, to prevent heat buildup, and to eliminate vibrations, I de-energize the stepper motor by setting all the pins to LOW once it has reached the desired position.
 This is also not supported by any of the aforementioned libraries, and it makes a huge difference!
 If you don't believe me, try commenting out that part of the code, and play with the firmware for a little while (you don't even need to actively move the motor).
 Then, feel how hot the motor gets...
 Also, feel how much the motor vibrates while energized, and consider the impact that might have on your images..._

 **Why is backlash compensation not implemented in the focuser driver?**